Graduate Program Advisor

 - A 3.0 (“B”) GPA in Asia and Asian language related courses taken as an undergraduate.
 (A student whose GPA is less than 3.0 may appeal to the Department’s Graduate Committee for a possible waiver of this requirement.)

 - International students must take either the TOEFL or the IELTS exam.
 For admission to graduate study, a minimum score of 80 on the iBT TOEFL is required.
 TOEFL official score results must be submitted from Educational Testing Service (ETS).
 The CSULB institution code for TOEFL reporting is 4389.
 If you choose to take the IELTS, a minimum score of 6.0 in each sub-section is required.
 Upon admission, your English competency will be assessed by the AAAS Department and an additional two English language courses may be required (English 301A, 301B).

 - Asian language requirement:

-- For the MA in Asian Studies and the Chinese Studies option, non-native speakers should be competent in an Asian language to the Intermediate-low level according to the 2012 ACTFL Proficiency Guidelines. *Non-native speakers who have lived abroad may be tested for this competency and should contact the Department for further information.
+- For the MA in Asian Studies, non-native speakers should be competent in an Asian language to the Intermediate-mid level according to the 2012 ACTFL Proficiency Guidelines. *Non-native speakers who have lived abroad may be tested for this competency and should contact the Department for further information.

-- The “Japanese Language and Pedagogy” option requires a higher level of proficiency for admission.
+- The “Teaching Chinese as a Foreign Language” and the “Japanese Language and Pedagogy” options require a native or near-native level of proficiency for admission.
 Students must possess at a minimum the Intermediate-High level of Japanese language proficiency according to the ACTFL Proficiency Guidelines in all four skills.